 James McAvoy Drama Scholarships

 James is a graduate of the BA Acting programme at RCS and Patron of the Junior Conservatoire of Drama.
-The Glasgow-born actor has funded the new James McAvoy Drama Scholarships to enable young people to experience the world-class drama training at RCS as he did.
+The Glasgow-born actor funds the James McAvoy Drama Scholarships to enable young people to experience the world-class drama training at RCS that he did.

-The scholarship aims to support applicants who would otherwise find meeting the cost of tuition fees at RCS a barrier to accessing pre-Higher Education drama training at the Royal Conservatoire.
+The scholarship aims to support applicants who would otherwise find meeting the cost of tuition fees a barrier to accessing the training.